Chinese name: 昆曲 kūn qǔ; 昆剧 kūn jù

-The costume for Kunqu Opera performers is the traditional ones in Yuan and Ming (1271 - 1644 AD) Dynasties.
-Different clothing is for different roles respectively.
-There are more than 20 kinds of costumes, mainly including official robes, uniform robes for officers, cloaks and pleats.
-These clothes are made of silk, satin, cloth, etc., embroidered with patterns of dragons, phoenixes, birds, animals, fishes, flowers, clouds, water and so on.
-The colors are mainly red, yellow, blue, white, black, purple, and pink, which are bright and colorful.
+The costumes for Kunqu Opera performers are the traditional ones from the Yuan and Ming (1271 - 1644 AD) Dynasties.
+There are more than 20 kinds of costumes, including official robes, uniform robes for officers, cloaks and pleats.
+These clothes are usually made of silk, satin, or plain cloth, embroidered with the patterns of dragons, phoenixes, birds, animals, fish, flowers, clouds, water and so on.
+The colors are primarily red, yellow, blue, white, black, purple, and pink, which are bright and colorful.

 Shuimo Tune – The Main Singing Tune of Kunqu Opera

-Shuimo Tune, also called Kunshan Tune, is the major tune of Kun Opera, which was formed in late Yuan Dynasty (1271 - 1368 AD).
-Based on folk music in south China, and absorbing characteristics of ballads in the north, Shuimo Tune sounds soft, sweet and mellow with long syllable and flowery language.
+Shuimo Tune, also called Kunshan Tune, is the major tune of Kun Opera.
+It evolved in the late Yuan Dynasty (1271 - 1368 AD).
+Based on the folk music of south China, and absorbing characteristics of the ballads of the north, Shuimo Tune sounds soft, sweet and mellow with long syllables and flowery language.
 The performers usually sing the words slowly.
-It is quite affectionate, like the process of grinding rice with water, thus it was named as Shuimo, literally meaning grounding grains with water mill.
+It is quite affectionate, like the process of grinding rice with water, thus it was named as Shuimo, literally meaning grinding rice grains with a water mill.
 It makes people feel pleasant and relaxed.

 Accompaniment of Classical Chinese Musical Instruments

-When performed, Kunqu Opera is accompanied by various kinds of classical instruments, such as flute, Xiao (a vertical bamboo flute), clappers, Pipa (4-stringed Chinese lute), Sanxian (a three-stringed plucked instrument), gong and drum.
+When performed, Kunqu Opera is accompanied by various kinds of classical instruments such as the Chinese flute, Xiao (a vertical bamboo flute), clappers, Pipa (4-stringed Chinese lute), Sanxian (a three-stringed plucked instrument), gong and drum.

 Where to Watch Kunqu Opera